Dyneom/Simple-Password-Keeper/README.md

 4. Run `python -m venv .venv`
 5. Run `source .venv/bin/activate`
 6. Run `pip install -r requirements.txt`
-7. Finally, all there is to do is to run the `main.py` file
+7. There are two way to run the code
+    - Using the main.py: it accepts arguments (run `python main.py --help`)
+    - Using the spk_main.py file: write the arguments directly in the file and use `python spk_main.py` to run it

 ## Theming and configuration